PunGy/vk_webcam_bot/README.md

 # outbot
 This is VK bot for sending messages and webcam capture and video.
-It's used by two people, and
+It's used by two people, `host` run this app on the computer, and `reciver` send requests via bot and recieve results

 ## How to build